-The External Auditor, Ernst & Young (whose appointment was approved by Shareholders at the Annual General Meeting of May 5, 2011), will complete its tenure on May 4, 2021, at which time it would have attained the maximum ten (10) year tenure for External Auditors in line with the provisions of the Central Bank of Nigeria's Code of Corporate Governance for Banks and Discount Houses, 2014.
+The External Auditor, Ernst & Young (whose appointment was approved by Shareholders at the Annual General Meeting of May 5, 2011), will on May 4, 2021, attain the maximum ten (10) year tenure for External Auditors in line with the provisions of the Central Bank of Nigeria's Code of Corporate Governance for Banks and Discount Houses, 2014.

 Consequently, the approval of the Central Bank of Nigeria, has been obtained for the appointment of a new External Auditor (Deloitte & Touche) for the Bank upon expiration of the current External Auditor's tenure.
-The firm will be presented for the approval of Shareholders at the 33rd Annual General Meeting in accordance with Section 401(1) of the Companies and Allied Matters Act, 2020.
+The new firm will be presented for the approval of Shareholders at the 33rd Annual General Meeting in accordance with Section 401(1) of the Companies and Allied Matters Act, 2020.

-Ezinwa Unuigboje

-Fluighoje

-Company Secretary FRC/2014/NBA/0000000957

-Fidelity Bank Plc

-No. 2 Kofo Abayomi Street Victoria
+Ezinwa Unuigboje Company Secretary FRC/2014/NBA/0000006957 Fidelity Bank Plc No. 2 Kofo Abayomi Street Victoria Island Lagos.

-Island Lagos.

-15 March, 2021
+March 15, 2021